wobegone/Automap/README.md

 ```

 ## Thanks
-I give you the thaks for visiting and maybe installin this tool.
+I give you the thaks for visiting and maybe install this tool.
 Also, I wonder it were usefull for you

 ## My networks